 1. Blogging is a real source of income (Yes, you can actually make money.)

 You can make money blogging.
 It is not an overnight money maker, but if you research and learn as much as you can, blogging can be very profitable.
 That is why I believe blogging is a real way to make money for people with a chronic illness.
-Although, I do recommend that you take a comprehensive blogging course like Elite Blog Academy either before you start your blog or right at the beginning.
-That is what I did and it really gave me an edge to make money with my blog faster than if I'd try to do it by myself.
-(Elite Blog Academy only opens for registration once a year, so be sure to get on the waitlist.)
+Although I do recommend that you take a comprehensive blogging course right at the beginning, you don’t have to to be successful.
+That is what I did and it really gave me an edge to make money with my blog faster than if I’d try to do it by myself.

 2. Blogging allows you to have a flexible schedule.

 Living with a chronic or mental illness means we have lots of differences from the average person’s daily routine.
 When you are chronically ill, you have a lot more doctor’s appointments.
 Our daily schedule probably looks a lot different because we have to accommodate for our individual needs and limitations imposed by our illness.
 When I am having a flare with my rheumatoid arthritis for instance, I need a lot more rest so blogging allows me to take naps during the day.

 3. You can “not show up for work” on hard days and still make money.

 Whether you are having a chronic illness flare or going through a very challenging time with your mental illness, you can completely stop blogging for a while if needed and still make money.
 When I was recovering from my last manic episode, I had to take several months off, but my blog still kept getting visitors and still generating income.
 Now, it was a lot less income than when I am actively blogging, but blogging allows you to pick up right where you left off after a time of absence.
 Nobody is counting sick days when you own your own business.

 4. It’s a creative outlet for something I am passionate about.